laszlocph/website/_posts/2016-10-26-I-get-it-Laszlo-but-how-do-I-get-started.md

 chats with managers from companies big and small.

-They all had their unique situation and while they fight their own daemons day to day, they all have **developer experience** high on their agenda, and agreed that Docker has a huge part to play there.
+They all had their unique situation and while they fight their own daemons day to day, they all have developer experience high on their agenda, and agreed that Docker has a huge part to play there.

 We talked about their team structure, their tech legacy and factors that prevent them from going full offense on old processes.

-In those talks I emphasized a few things on **how to get started to build change from the ground up and have culture do the dirty work**.
+In those talks I emphasized a few things on how to get started to build change from the ground up and have culture do the dirty work.
 I also decided to share a few of those points in an article.
 So here it is.